pragyanprasu/LRI-LBL-2024/README.md

-This repository contains the Montecarlo data used in the paper titled "A plethora of long-range neutrino interactions probed by DUNE and T2HK"
+This repository contains the Projected data used in the paper titled "A plethora of long-range neutrino interactions probed by DUNE and T2HK"

 arXiv: